 Insurance Europe is the European insurance and reinsurance federation.
-Through its 37 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
+Through its 36 member bodies - the national insurance associations - it represents all types and sizes of insurance and reinsurance undertakings.
 Insurance Europe, which is based in Brussels, represents undertakings that account for around 95% of total European premium income.
 Insurance makes a major contribution to Europe's economic growth and development.
-European insurers pay out almost $\leq 1$ 000bn annually - or $\leq 2.7$ bn a day - in claims, directly employ nearly 950 000 people and invest over $\leq 10.4$ trn in the economy.
+European insurers pay out over €1 000bn annually - or €2.8bn a day - in claims, directly employ more than 920 000 people and invest over €10.6trn in the economy.